kothasuhas/purple-problem/README.md

 ## Adversarial Suffixes

 `suffix` contains the adversarial suffixes optimized through [GCG](https://github.com/llm-attacks/llm-attacks) with our modified version of the library.
 These suffixes are optimized specifically on our released models.
-Each train set has 20 strings while each validation set has 10 strings.
+Each train set has 20 strings while each validation set has 10 strings. `gcg_suffix.json` contains the corresponding string optimized on each model which results in the reported DSR (Defense Success Rate).
+These can be used to reproduce the same results.

 ## Install